Jaswar/SimpleMessenger/README.md

 In order to setup the project you will need to take the following steps:
 - Change the IP adress in client_socket.py file to your public adress of the server (change the __HOST variable),
-- If your server will be accessed via a router, setup port forwarding to redirect traffic on port 6889 to your server machine.
+- If your server will be accessed via a router, setup port forwarding to redirect traffic on port 6889 to your server machine to port 6890.

 # Run